 Why is corporate culture important?

-It’s the spine of the organisation that sets out the accepted working practices and procedures from the top down, so everyone understands what’s expected of them and where the boundaries are.
+It’s the spine of the organisation that sets out the accepted working practices and procedures from the top down so everyone understands what’s expected of them and where the boundaries are.

 Corporate culture also provides a sense of identity, attracting like-minded people who want to work for you.
 Happy, committed people are also more productive, driving business growth.

-A 2020 US survey by the Society for Human Resource Management (SHRM) found one-in-five employees had left a company because of bad company culture in the previous five years – turnover that cost US employers an estimated $223bn.
+A 2020 US survey by the Society for Human Resource Management (SHRM) found one in five employees had left a company because of bad company culture in the previous five years – turnover that cost US employers an estimated $223bn.

 Unsurprisingly, PwC’s 2021 global culture survey revealed culture is gaining ever more traction, with 67% of senior leaders saying it’s an important topic compared to 53% a decade ago.

-Culture is also a key weapon in a business’ armoury – 88% of PwC respondents said it enables internal change initiatives, while 81% said it was a source of competitive advantage.
+Corporate culture is also a key weapon in a business’ armoury – 88% of PwC respondents said it enables internal change initiatives, while 81% said it was a source of competitive advantage.